sympy/sympy/doc/src/modules/matrices/matrices.rst

 --------------

 Now that we have the basics out of the way, let's see what we can do with the actual matrices.
-Of course the first things that come to mind are the basics like the determinant:
+Of course, one of the first things that comes to mind is the
+determinant:

     >>> M = Matrix(( [1, 2, 3], [3, 6, 2], [2, 0, 1] ))
     >>> M.det()